CX research and other sources that have informed the creation of the CX Guidelines and Standards.

 CX research findings

 The research findings in this section are references used to support the development of the standards and guidelines.
 The references in this table should not be interpreted as requirements.
-All of the Data Standard Body's reports relating to consumer research and community engagement can be found on CX reports and the DSB website.
+All of the Data Standard Body's reports relating to consumer research and community engagement can be found on CX reports.

 Ref | Theme | Findings | Source | Version |